 The benefits far outweigh any challenges that arise.
 In fact, many businesses that opt for activity-based working notice:

 With the added option of adjustable standing desks, employees can stretch their legs while they work.
-Some organizations have even experimented with treadmill desks!
+Some organisations have even experimented with treadmill desks!

 Subscribe to the monthly newsletter!